Free range eggs

 3. They particularly love green legumes like bush-beans, alfalfa and clover; and purslane plant too for the omega 3 perhaps.

-Caged birds have no access to any of these worms, grasshoppers and greens; dried alfalfa and corn makes up most of their food.
+Caged birds have no access to any of these worms, grasshoppers and greens; dried alfalfa and corn make up most of their food.
 Maize is low in the especially important vitamin-like nutrient called choline.

 I'm no expert on keeping hens but I have a profound interest in nutrition and permaculture.
 Growing as much of our food as we possibly can has progressed to backyard-chickens.